 - A normative college experience for individuals in recovery apart from the culture of drinking/use that is present on today’s campuses

-The CRC has a Director and a Coordinator, as well as counseling staff available for CRC members, but the community of CRC students are the most valued members of the team.
-Each CRC member is asked to be supportive of the ideals of the community and each member’s commitment to sobriety.
+The CRP has a Director and a Coordinator, as well as counseling staff available for CRP members, but the community of CRP students are the most valued members of the team.
+Each CRP member is asked to be supportive of the ideals of the community and each member’s commitment to sobriety.

 What We Do

 - Affirm UVM’s commitment to providing a high-quality liberal arts education for students with diverse backgrounds and experiences such as students in recovery.

 - Provide the opportunity for community and support to students in recovery who are willing and able to progress toward an academic degree.

 The CRP is located in the Dudley H. Davis Student Center, out of the Center for Health & Wellbeing's Living Well Office.
 Programs, meetings, classes, and social opportunities are scheduled in this space throughout the week for CRP students.
 Housing for first and second year CRP students is provided at the Cottages on Trinity Campus.
 The Cottages are co-ed, have in-house kitchens, and are located near several dining facilities and the McAuley Fitness Center.